In a growing nationwide trend, shelters are dropping breed labels from cages and kennels, no longer identifying adoptable dogs by their breed alone.

 “I’ve seen an American Bulldog labeled a Mastiff Dalmatian because it had black and white spots and a bulky build,” he told Green Valley News.

 Michael Morefield, marketing and communications manager for the Arizona Animal Welfare League in Phoenix, said they stopped labeling dogs in 2016 after an Arizona State University study provided DNA testing on 700 shelter dogs, verifying a vast majority of them were misidentified.

 In addition to proving breed labels wrong, the study showed potential adopters identical photos of dogs labeled with different breed names.
 The dogs labeled as ‘pit bull’ were considered less approachable, trainable, intelligent, and friendly than dogs labeled as another breed – despite being the exact same dogs.

-In March of this year, the city of Rochester, New York also dropped breed labels in favor of promoting individual dogs for their personalities instead.
+In March of last year, the city of Rochester, New York also dropped breed labels in favor of promoting individual dogs for their personalities instead.